Probate Q&A Series

 1. Who files: The small‑estate affiant (often a heir or devisee).
 Where: With the Clerk of Superior Court, Estates Division, in the North Carolina county of proper venue under Chapter 28A.
 What: File the original AOC-E-203A or AOC-E-203B Affidavit for Collection of Personal Property of Decedent listing all known qualifying personal property.
 When: After the statutory waiting period following death and once the affiant can truthfully swear the estate qualifies under the small‑estate limits.

-2. When additional qualifying personal property is discovered later and the estate still falls within the cap, file a supplemental AOC-E-203A or AOC-E-203B with the clerk listing only the new assets and updating totals; the clerk updates the small‑estate file, and the affiant may then present the supplemental affidavit to the financial institution.
+2. When additional qualifying personal property is discovered later and the estate still falls within the cap, file an amended or supplemental AOC-E-203A or AOC-E-203B with the clerk listing the newly discovered assets and updating totals; the clerk may then allow the affiant to present the updated affidavit to the financial institution.

 3. If at any point newly discovered assets cause the total personal property to exceed the small‑estate limit, petition the clerk to open a full estate, have a personal representative appointed, and administer all remaining assets (including the late‑discovered accounts) under the regular Chapter 28A procedures, which may include filing an inventory and later accounts.